jahnavipandey23/Certificates/README.md

-# Certificates
+# Certificates 📜✨

-Collection of my academic and non-academic certificates
+This folder contains all my certificates
+They represent important milestones from my academic journey 🌱